I love meal kits and meal delivery options.

 I am entirely willing to admit that the main reason my wife has taken on much of the cooking in our house over the years is that I’m really bad at it.
 I’m not bad at it because I can’t follow a recipe or lack attention to detail.
 I’m not even bad at it because I’m too lazy to cook.
 (I should point out here in the interest of trying to salvage some degree of self-respect, that I do handle the bulk of the cleaning and laundry in order to bring some semblance of balance to the domestic chores scale.)

-I’m bad I used to be bad at cooking because I’m too lazy to plan and shop.
-These bad habits are not helped by the fact that we live in a rural Canadian area, so purchasing fresh produce can be difficult.
-Any spice or food option that is juuuuust outside the mainstream?
+I’m badI used to be bad at cooking because I’m too lazy to plan and shop.
+The situation is not helped by the fact that we live in a rural Canadian area, so purchasing fresh produce can be difficult.
+Any spice or food option that isjuuuuust outside the mainstream?
 Forget about it.

 Because I was an extremely reluctant cook, my wife would naturally get annoyed with me from time to time for not pulling my weight (which is considerable) in the kitchen.
 I can honestly say that since starting our meal kit delivery service, the following positives have occurred in my life: